isomerpages/moe-acspri/_our-programmes/Mother Tongue Languages/Tamil Language.md

 ### **Vision**

 At ACS (Primary), we aim at providing a holistic education that will help develop our students in all the four main areas namely Affective, Cognitive, Social and Physical.
-The Mother Tongue Department (Malay Language) seeks to provide a linguistically exciting, culturally vibrant and morally positive environment for our students.
+The Mother Tongue Department (Tamil Language) seeks to provide a linguistically exciting, culturally vibrant, and morally positive environment for our students.
 We believe such a learning environment will be conducive for our students’ development in these four main areas.

 ### **Curriculum**

-The curriculum objectives in the learning of Malay Language are to develop student’s general ability, civic literacy and cultural awareness alongside the development of the language skills.

-The Malay Language syllabus is based on the CEKAP package which feature meaningful and relevant learning content and engaging authentic language tasks.&nbsp;

-The learning content mainly focuses on personal, family, school, community, and environment.
-The content addresses students’ learning needs and motivates their learning interests.&nbsp; On top of that, the story characters, Adi, Ana, Budi, Laila and Zaid will grow up and learn alongside the students.
+The Mother Tongue Languages Department (Tamil Language) is focused in providing a holistic approach to the language experience of the boys in ACS(P).
+Through our curriculum, enrichment programmes, Learning Journeys, and Values in Action (VIA) activities we aim to develop our students taking Tamil Language, to be confident young gentlemen, self-directed learners who are also active contributors and concerned citizens in our community at large.

+Our activities are imbued with our syllabus and serve as opportunities to create an awareness and sensitivity to the fine arts and culture.
+Teachable moments are maximised to mould ACSians of character, capability, and creativity; gentlemen who are strong in their iHOPEFUL values.

 ### **Assessment Matters**

-We focus on six main core skills, namely listening skills, speaking skills, reading skills, writing skills, interactive conversational skills, and interactive writing skills.
+Our Assessment focuses mainly on the four skills which are reading, writing, listening, and speaking.&nbsp; Students are given ample practices to develop these skills.&nbsp;

+Emphasis is on spoken Tamil for the lower primary to nurture confidence in them to handle Show and Tell.&nbsp; While the upper primary students are encouraged to speak in Tamil by way of amassing their vocabulary content and using them effectively.&nbsp; Proper intonation, expression and pronunciation is emphasized for reading in all levels.
+Uninterrupted, Sustained Silent Reading (USSR) is also conducted to enhance readership.
+Students are exposed to various listening comprehension genres like advertisement, conversation, news reading in class.
+Students are strongly encouraged to pen down their thoughts in the form text messages and notes.
+This little encouraging notes to their friends not only boost their friend’s self-esteem it allows them to express themselves well in their writing.

+Focused revision on each exam component is given to students from Primary 3 to Primary 6.
+This exposes them to various question types and confidence to tackle them.
+Students are also given revision papers to help them prepare for examination and time management is emphasized in the process.&nbsp; Strength and weakness of each child is highlighted so that they will be more exam smart.

 ##### **Listening Skills**